 The study is a deep dive into the District’s local food economy, to include food production, wholesaling, distribution, catering, restaurants, and more.
-The project will combine large dataset analysis and targeted surveys and interviews with local food entreprenuers, operators, and staff.
+The project will combine large dataset analysis and targeted surveys and interviews with local food entrepreneurs, operators, and staff.
 It will:

 - Clearly define the District’s food industry clusters and their impact on the District’s economy

 - Analyze changes and trends in food businesses over time